typings/typings/docs/external-modules.md

 Enter, stage left: Typings.

 You can `typings install jquery@1.6 --name oldJ` and Typings will bring in the jQuery type definitions in a way that satisfies the TypeScript compiler.
-Typings brings in the external module definition for jQuery and creates a local global version called `oldJ` which you can use in your project. (nb At the time of writing the [Typings Registry](https://github.com/typings/registry) does not contain a definition for jQuery; but that's only a matter of time.)
+Typings brings in the external module definition for jQuery and creates a local global version called `oldJ` which you can use in your project.

 This workflow is **not possible** with TSD / DefinitelyTyped because DT contains definitions which are global **already**.